Quincy-Fer/pulse-fit/README.md

 * Responsive layout by using Tailwind.css utility classes

 * Created a visually appealing homepage with sections for: about, classes, membership and testimonials
-* About us subpage: additional info about gym mission, leadership team and trainers
+* About subpage: additional info about gym mission, leadership team and trainers
 * Classes subpage: information about classes and a dynamic schedule showing available gym classes with filtering options.
 * Membership subpage:  information for different membership tiers and sign-up form